 Warning, this stuff is addictive and will melt in your hands.
 Keep refrigerated

-See how easy that is and it is probably the best chocolate you have ever eaten.
+See how easy that is,; it is probably the best chocolate you have ever eaten.

 Man, when my fiance leaves on a business trip I eat pasta most of the days….